ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       The Administrator should choose the new group name GROUPNAME to suggest, in such a way that it does not renounce permissions that were granted per the old group name GROUPNAME*.
 This is the case if the following holds.

-      With reference to the 'scope' claim of the Administrator's Access Token, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
+      With reference to the 'scope' claim of the Administrator's access token, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
 Also, let us define PERM as the union of the permission sets associated with the scope entries such that GROUPNAME matches with the specified group name pattern.
 Then, PERM specifies no fewer permissions than PERM*.

-   - The Administrator requests a new Access Token to the Authorization Server, in order to update its access rights, and have a new granted scope whose scope entries specify more and/or different group name patterns than the old Access Token.
+   - The Administrator requests a new access token to the Authorization Server, in order to update its access rights and have a new granted scope, whose scope entries specify more and/or different group name patterns than the old access token.

-      After uploading the new Access Token to the Group Manager, the Administrator can send a new POST request to the group-collection resource.
+      After uploading the new access token to the Group Manager, the Administrator can send a new POST request to the group-collection resource.
 When doing so, the Administrator suggests a new group name to the Group Manager, according to the same criteria discussed for the previous option.

 * In case of error 12, the Administrator has the following options.

-   - If the Administrator has attempted to create a new group configuration (see {{collection-resource-post}}), the Administrator can take into account what the Group Manager specifies in the 'detail' entry of the Concise Problem Details data item {{RFC9290}} specified in the error response, and send a new request to the Group Manager for accordingly creating the group configuration.
+   - If the Administrator has attempted to create a new group configuration (see {{collection-resource-post}}), the Administrator can take into account what the Group Manager specifies in the 'detail' entry of the Concise Problem Details data item {{RFC9290}} specified in the error response, and send a new request to the Group Manager for creating the group configuration accordingly.

       This requires that the Administrator finds acceptable to create a group configuration different from the originally intended one.